 Trucks are massive and huge by their design.
 In fact, a commercial tractor-trailer can weigh up to 80,000 pounds in the United States.
 That is a powerful destructive force on its own, but add dozens of thousands of pounds of cargo on top of that, and it becomes a weapon of mass destruction.

 You see, when trucks are properly loaded and the weight of the cargo they haul does not exceed federal and state limits in California, the only thing that can lead to a truck accident is the truck driver (or any other party) not obeying the traffic laws.

 With improperly loaded trucks, on the other hand, many things could go wrong.
-“If a truck’s cargo has been loaded inadequately, there is a high risk of a truck accident regardless of how sober, careful and attentive the truck driver is,” Los Angeles truck accident attorney at the Compass Law Group, PC, explains.
+“If a truck’s cargo has been loaded inadequately, there is a high risk of a truck accident regardless of how sober, careful and attentive the truck driver is,” Los Angeles truck accident attorney at the Compass Law Group, LLP, explains.

 In fact, experts say that improperly loaded trucks can fall into at least three different categories, which can be equally dangerous and deadly especially when operated by a drunk, intoxicated, unqualified, fatigued, inattentive, or distracted truck driver.